atomicdata-dev/atomic-server/CONTRIBUTE.md

 2. run `yarn build`
 3. copy the contents of `publish` to `app_assets`
 4. search and replace `./workbox` with `./app_assets/workbox` in `sw.js`, because we'll host `sw.js` from root.

+## Compiling the plugin bindings

+If you make changes to the plugin bindings, recompile them:

+1. Compile the bindings folder in the root of the repo `cargo run --bin generate-bindings --features plugins`
+2. Move the `rust-wasmer-runtime` files to `lib/src/plugins/generated_runtime`

 ## Publishing manually - doing the CI's work